Billshark Review: Is It the Best Bill Negotiation Service?

 Although Billshark appears to take all of the necessary safety precautions, it’s important to note that some degree of risk will always be present when you’re entering personal information online.
 That being said, since Billshark is as safe as a bank or financial institution, it can generally be considered safe.

-Billshark has an A+ rating with the Better Business Bureau and currently has a 4.5-star rating from more than 170 customer reviews at BBB.org.
+Billshark has an A+ rating with the Better Business Bureau and currently has a 4.5-star rating from more than 170 customer reviews on their BBB business profile.

 Is Billshark Worth It?